MIP-Lab/cochlear_reg/README.md

 ## 2. Inference Using the Proposed Chamfer Model

 ### Step 1
-Download the pretrained model checkpoints from [Zenodo](https://doi.org/10.5281/zenodo.15520931) and place them in the `checkpoints/` folder.
+Download the pretrained model checkpoints and the atlas data (including activation map from the chamfer model and mesh points, but not the raw atlas image) we used from [Zenodo](https://doi.org/10.5281/zenodo.15520931).
+Put the checkpoints folders under ./checkpoints and the atlas folder under ./data.

 ### Step 2
-Prepare 3D image crops of the ear in **NIfTI format** (128×128×128, resolution: 0.2×0.2×0.2 mm) and place them in a folder.
+Prepare 3D image crops of the ear in **NIfTI format** (128×128×128, resolution: 0.2×0.2×0.2 mm, intensity rescaled between -1 and 1) and place them in a folder.
 The model is trained on post-implantation scans but performs reasonably well on pre-implantation (metal-free) images.

 Example of a sagittal slice of the cochlear image crop (red = binary mask of the labyrinth):